Recognition and Complexity of Point Visibility Graphs: -completeness reductions and universality

 The existential theory of the reals ($\exists\mathbb{R}$) is a complexity class defined by the following complete problem.
 We are given a well-formed quantifier-free formula $F(x_1,\dots,x_k)$ using the numbers $0$ and $1$, addition and multiplication operations, strict and non-strict comparison operators, Boolean operators, and the variables $x_1,\dots,x_k$, and we are asked whether there exists an assignment of real values to $x_1,\dots,x_k$, such that $F$ is satisfied.
 This amounts to deciding whether a system of polynomial inequalities admits a solution over the reals.
 The first main result connecting this complexity class to a geometric problem is the celebrated result of Mn\"ev, who showed that \emph{realizability of order types}, or -- in the dual -- stretchability of pseudoline arrangements, is complete in this complexity class~\cite{mnev1988universality}.
-In what follows, we use the simplified reductions due to Shor~\cite{shor1991stretchability} and Richter-Gebert~\cite{richtergebert1995mnev}.
-The latter is in turn well explained in a recent manuscript by Matou\v{s}ek~\cite{matousek2014segment}.
-We refer the curious reader to those references for further details.
+In what follows, we use the simplified reduction due to Shor~\cite{shor1991stretchability}.

 The \emph{orientation} of an ordered triple of points $(p,q,r)$ indicates whether the three points form a clockwise or a counterclockwise cycle, or whether the three points are collinear.
 Let $P=\{p_1,\dots,p_n\}$ and an orientation $O$ of each triple of points in $P$ be given.
 The pair $(P,O)$ is called an \emph{(abstract) order type}.
 We say that the order type $(P,O)$ is realizable if there are coordinates in the plane for the points of $P$, such that the orientations of the triples of points match those prescribed by $O$.